Yenchu/microservices-demo/README.md

 # Microservices Demo
-Using Spring Cloud to develop microservices and deploy to Kubernetes.
+Using Spring Cloud to develop microservices application and deploy to Kubernetes.

 * Externalized configuration: Spring Cloud Config
 * Service registry and discovery: Eureka